ChrisWhealy/parse-sap-odata/README.md

 | Version | Description
 |--:|---
-1.3.2 | Generate metadata for `Association`s and `AssociationSet`s
+1.3.3 | Internal refactoring to improve architectural consistency<br>No changes to functionality 1.3.2 | Generate metadata for `Association`s and `AssociationSet`s
-1.3.1 | Internal optimisation and refactoring.
-No changes to functionality 1.3.0 | Generate a metadata module
+1.3.1 | Internal optimisation and refactoring.<br>No changes to functionality
+1.3.0 | Generate a metadata module
 1.2.5 | Update `Cargo.toml` dependency versions
 1.2.4 | Add `get_key()` function to `EntityType` trait